 Each player looks at their six cards and "lays away" two of them face down to reduce the hand to four.
 The four cards laid away together constitute "the crib".
 The crib belongs to the dealer, but these cards are not exposed or used until after the hands have been played.

 After the crib is laid away, the non-dealer cuts the pack.
 The dealer turns up the top card of the lower packet and places it face up on top of the pack.
 This card is the "starter."
 If the starter is a jack, it is called "His Heels," and the dealer pegs (scores) 2 points at once.
 The starter is not used in the play phase of Cribbage , but is used later for making various card combinations that score points.

-After the starter is turned, the non-dealer lays one of his cards face up on the table.
+After the starter is turned, the non-dealer lays one of their cards face up on the table.
 The dealer similarly exposes a card, then non-dealer again, and so on - the hands are exposed card by card, alternately except for a "Go," as noted below.
-Each player keeps his cards separate from those of his opponent.
+Each player keeps their cards separate from those of their opponent.

-As each person plays, he announces a running total of pips reached by the addition of the last card to all those previously played.
+As each person plays, they announce a running total of pips reached by the addition of the last card to all those previously played.
 (Example: The non-dealer begins with a four, saying "Four."
 The dealer plays a nine, saying "Thirteen".)
 The kings, queens and jacks count 10 each; every other card counts its pip value (the ace counts one).